bheisig/rt-extension-referenceidoitobjects/README.md

 ### CPAN

-Another way to install the latest release is via CPAN:
+The prefered and easiest way to install the latest version is via CPAN:

 ~~~ {.bash}
 sudo cpan RT::Extension::ReferenceIDoitObjects